 It took about half an hour to get all the way down, and by then, I’d headed almost half a kilometre too far down the far edge of the saddle.
 The backtrack into the valley was a lovely walk though, with lots of small trees and colourful mosses.
-From down there you can look up toward the ridge, see just how complex the cliff lines are.
+From down there you can look back up toward the ridge and see just how complex the cliff lines are.

 In the patchy, mid-afternoon sunlight, the walk through the valley was wonderful.
 There was nobody else down there, which gave it all a bit of a dreamlike feeling.
-To the left Mt Asama rises steeply, and off to the right, are clear views of the ridge leading all the way back to Mt Kurofuyama.
+To the left, Mt Asama rises steeply, and off to the right, are clear views of the ridge leading all the way back to Mt Kurofuyama.

 The valley and Mt Kurofuyama from the trail heading up Mt Asama

 Then the ascent.
 The gradient is pretty small and it’s easy going.
 It took just over an hour to get to the top of Mt Asama.
 It was gusty and immediately colder as soon as I stepped over the rim and onto the summit.
-The first landmark I reached was a sign warning of the danger of proceeding any further.
+The first landmark I reached was a sign, warning of the danger of proceeding any farther.
 So from here, I skirted around to the south and a few hundred meters up along the wall of the crater.

 On the way, I passed two open-ended, concrete shelters.
-It was tempting to pitch the tent beside one, but that spot didn’t offer any views.
+It was tempting to pitch the tent beside one, but the spot didn’t offer any views.
 Instead, I found a small, relatively flat spot on the outer edge of the crater rim, overlooking the valley.

 The Mt Asama Hotel – camping on the summit

-The wind picked up not long after I summited, so I used big rocks to secure the tent.
+The wind picked up even more not long after I summited, so I used big rocks to secure the tent.
 The last thing I wanted was to be sent flying in the middle of the night.
 And it was windy.
 The tent held up ok, but the sound of the wind tearing at it all night long meant hardly any sleep.
 But for views like that, it was well worth a rough night out.